 29. A North Carolina living room is designed with a minimal palette that is elegant and luxurious yet simple. (via Briggs Edward Solomon)

 30. A Sonoma, California ranch house features a ceiling material of resawn Douglas Fir.
 The kitchen island is Maple butcherblock and the surrounding countertops are Limestone.
-The pendant lights are made by Holly Hunt with custom length hanging rods.
+The pendant lights are made by Holly Hunt with custom-length hanging rods.
 The walls are painted in Benjamin Moore: Linen White.
-The wood floors are walnut which have been textured and stained. (via Walker Warner Architects)
+The wood floors are walnut which has been textured and stained. (via Walker Warner Architects)

 0 comments